better-middle-east/hope/README.md

 # Hope

-Send me a PR for an amendment, or submit an issue for any unresolved issue.
+Send us a PR for an amendment, or submit an issue for any unresolved issue.